 - A. Certification Types.
 If certification in a testing category is required by the Division, then the Retail Marijuana Testing Facility must be certified in the category in order to perform that type of testing.

 - 1. Residual solvents;

-- 2. Microbials;
+- Microbials;

-- 3. Mycotoxins;
+- Mycotoxins;

-- 4. Repealed.
+- Repealed.

-- 5. Pesticides; and
+- Pesticides; and

 - 6. Repealed.

-- 7. THC and other Cannabinoid potency.
+- 7. THC and other Cannabinoid potency; and

 - 8. Repealed.

 - 9. Repealed.

+- 10. Metals.
-- B. Certification Procedures.
-The Retail Marijuana Testing Facility certification program is contingent upon successful on-site inspection, successful participation in proficiency testing, and ongoing compliance with the applicable requirements in this rule.

-- 1. Certification Inspection.
-A Retail Marijuana Testing Facility must be inspected prior to initial certification and annually thereafter by an inspector approved by the Division.

-- 2. Standards for Certification.
+- A.1 Effective July 1, 2019, in order to obtain a certification for Pesticide testing, a Retail Marijuana Testing Facility must also obtain certification for mycotoxin testing. - B. Certification Procedures.
+The Retail Marijuana Testing Facility certification program is contingent upon successful on-site inspection, successful participation in proficiency testing, and ongoing compliance with the applicable requirements in this rule. - 1.
+Certification Inspection.
+A Retail Marijuana Testing Facility must be inspected prior to initial certification and annually thereafter by an inspector approved by the Division. - 2.
+Standards for Certification.
 A Retail Marijuana Testing Facility must meet standards of performance, as established by these rules, in order to obtain and maintain certification.
 Standards of performance include but are not limited to: personnel qualifications, standard operating procedure manual, analytical processes, Proficiency Testing, quality control, quality assurance, security, chain of custody, Sample retention, space, records, and results reporting.

-- 3. Personnel Qualifications

-- a.
-Laboratory Director.
-A Retail Marijuana Testing Facility must employ, at a minimum, a laboratory director with sufficient education and experience in a regulated laboratory environment in order to obtain and maintain certification.
-See Rule R 704 Retail Marijuana Testing Facilities: Personnel.
+In addition, a Retail Marijuana Testing Facility must be accredited under the International Organization for Standardization/International Electrotechnical Commission 17025:2005 Standard, or any subsequent superseding ISO/IEC 17025 standard.
+In order to obtain certification in a testing category from the Division, the Retail Marijuana Testing Facility's scope of accreditation must specify that particular testing category. - Subsequent to initial approval of a Retail Marijuana Testing Facility License, the Division may grant provisional certification if the Applicant has not yet obtained